kjsapheryst/HUI/README.md

 ## Credits
 Created by Kiran Cornejo

-Created using Python and Tkinter library.
+Created using Python and Tkinter.